brajeshwar/brajeshwar.github.io/_posts/2010/2010-10-14-open-invention-network-justifies-oracles-dispute-with-google.md

----
-layout: post
-title: Open Invention Network justifies Oracle's dispute with Google
+# Open Invention Network justifies Oracle's dispute with Google
----

 It was about two months ago when the news of Google being <a href="http://news.cnet.com/8301-30684_3-20013546-265.html">sued by Oracle</a> broke out.
 The row between the two technology stalwarts was with regard to Google's violation of copyrights and patents related to Java; which was <a href="http://www.zdnet.com/blog/btl/oracle-buys-sun-now-owns-java-becomes-a-hardware-player/16598">acquired</a> by Oracle along with Sun Microsystems during the initial months of this year.
 The terse claimed that Google "knowingly, directly and repeatedly infringed Oracle's Java-related intellectual property."